 Section 16.
-States Not an Administrative Arm of Federal Government The Federal Government may not enact any laws to compel a State to enforce Federal Laws, administer Federal Programs, or force a State Judiciary to try cases covering Federal Laws.
+States Not an Administrative Arm of Federal Government

+The Federal Government may not enact any laws to compel a State to enforce Federal Laws or to support Federal Programs.
 No State may enforce any penalties or sanctions against employees of the State who cooperate with the Federal Government.
 States may enter into compacts with other States to incorporate entities for the joint administration of services which may be exclusively for the Citizens of their own States, unless a majority of Congress passes a Resolution opposing a compact.

-If the Federal Government leases all or part of its property to a person within a State to conduct commercial activities, then that person must comply with the laws and regulations of that State.
+If the Federal Government leases all or part of its property to a person within a State, then that person must comply with the laws and regulations of that State.